MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-network-interfaces.md

 # [Azure CLI](#tab/azurecli)

 - Make sure to review and [complete the prerequisites](./azure-arc-vm-management-prerequisites.md).
-If using a client to connect to your Azure Stack HCI cluster, see [Connect to the cluster remotely](./azure-arc-vm-management-prerequisites.md#connect-to-the-cluster-remotely).
+If using a client to connect to your Azure Local instance, see [Connect to the system remotely](./azure-arc-vm-management-prerequisites.md#connect-to-the-cluster-remotely).

-- Access to a logical network that you created on your Azure Stack HCI cluster.
+- Access to a logical network that you created on your Azure Local instance.
 For more information, see [Create logical network](./create-virtual-networks.md).

 # [Azure portal](#tab/azureportal)

 In the Azure portal, you create a network interface during the VM creation flow.
-For prerequisites and more information, see [Create Azure Stack HCI VM in Azure portal](./create-arc-virtual-machines.md).
+For prerequisites and more information, see [Create Azure Local VM in Azure portal](./create-arc-virtual-machines.md).

 ---